masahiro-666/ThaiTextCompare/setup.md

 ## 📋 Overview

 This is a production-ready C# .NET console application that compares Thai medical texts using advanced tokenization, fuzzy matching, and coverage-based analysis.
-The system features a **modular architecture**, **comprehensive testing framework** (64+ tests), and is optimized for medical applications requiring precise symptom matching with support for compound symptoms, typos, and concatenated text parsing.
+The system features a **modular architecture**, **comprehensive testing framework** (82+ tests), **JSON-based configuration**, and is optimized for medical applications requiring precise symptom matching with support for compound symptoms, typos, concatenated text parsing, and **automatic Thai conjunction filtering**.

 ## 🎯 Key Features